botswana-harvard/edc-quota/README.md

         controller.get_all()
         controller.post_all()

-Recall with `edc_quota_client` a `quota` refers to a target count expected for a particular model.
-Unlike a `Quota` on the clients, `edc_quota_controller.Quota` on the controller does not refer to an models on the controller.
-Model `Quota` on the controller is a reference model of quotas that the controller manages for its clients.
-There is one quota instance per quota managed.
+Recall with `edc_quota.client` a `quota` refers to a target count expected for a particular model.
+Unlike a `Quota` on the clients, `edc_quota.controller.Quota` on the controller does NOT refer to any models on the controller. `Quota` on the controller is a reference model of quotas that the controller manages for its clients.
+There is one quota instance on the controller per client quota managed.

-Model `edc_quota_controller.quota_history` is added to each time the controller updates the quota on its clients.
+Model `edc_quota.controller.quota_history` is added to each time the controller updates the quota on its clients.